cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/streams.rst

 Streams
 =======

-**Streams** are the primary means of bringing data from external systems into the CDAP in real time.
+**Streams** are the primary means of bringing data from external systems into the CDAP in real-time.
-They are ordered, time-partitioned sequences of data, usable for real time collection and consumption of data.
+They are ordered, time-partitioned sequences of data, usable for real-time collection and consumption of data.

 They can be created programmatically within your application, using the :ref:`http-restful-api-stream`, the :ref:`stream-client` of the :ref:`client-api`, or by using the :ref:`CDAP Command Line Interface. <cli>`

-Data written to a stream can be consumed in real time by :ref:`flows <flows>` or in batch by :ref:`MapReduce programs. <mapreduce>`.
+Data written to a stream can be consumed in real-time by :ref:`flows <flows>` or in batch by :ref:`MapReduce programs. <mapreduce>`.